atong01/website/content/authors/admin/_index.md

 - Visitors
 ---

 I'm a PhD Candidate in computer science at Yale University advised by [Dr. Smita Krishnaswamy](https://www.krishnaswamylab.org).
-My current research interest are in machine learning and optimal transport.
+My current research interests are in machine learning and optimal transport.
 I'm working on applying ideas from optimal transport and graph signal processing to understand and adapt deep learning models.

 I grew up in Seattle, Washington, and graduated from Tufts University in 2017 with a B.S. and M.S. in computer science.
 I love sailing and trail running.